Hywan/gutenberg-parser-rs/README.md

 Note that memory limit has been hit very quickly with the PHP parser, while the Rust parser as a PHP native extension has a small memory footprint.

+Learn more with this blog post: [From Rust to beyond: The C galaxy][from-rust-to-beyond-c].

 ## License